emmanuellaAk/MyApp/README.md

 # Overview
 ## Screens and Components
 ### Homepage
--The Homepage is the main screen that users interact with.
+- The Homepage is the main screen that users interact with.
 It displays a welcome message, profile picture, card information, quick action buttons, and a list of recent transactions.

 ## Key Components
 * Profile Section: Displays the user's profile picture, welcome message, and name.